Biking Sanibel Island — The Best Way to See the Island

 Pro Tips

 Renting a bike for a day costs less than parking at one beach.
 And you'll see ten times more of the island.
+If you want trail ideas beyond this article, our biking page is a good next stop.
 It's not even close.